AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-iceberg-hybrid-cloud-regulated-markets.md

 The challenge is joining sensitive on-premises tables with non-sensitive cloud tables in a single query.
 Iceberg's open catalog standard makes this possible through catalog federation.
 A query engine connected to both catalogs can reference tables from each in the same SQL statement.
 The engine plans the query, reads from each location according to the credentials it holds, and assembles the result.

 Dremio's query federation handles this pattern directly.
-It connects to multiple catalogs — one on-premises, one in the cloud — and presents them in a unified namespace.
+It connects to multiple catalogs : one on-premises, one in the cloud,  and presents them in a unified namespace.
 An analyst writes a single SQL query.
 Dremio handles the cross-environment execution, applying access control from each catalog at the appropriate step.

 The on-premises data never moves to the cloud.
 The cloud data never gets pulled into the on-premises system unnecessarily.
 Predicate pushdown filters data at the source before it crosses the network boundary.